isaaceindhoven/php-code-sniffer-standard/README.md

 Extending the default [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with ISAAC rules

+**Note**: Adding new phpcs-rules to this package must result in a major version update!

 ### Installation

 First, add the path of this repo to the composer file in your project: